After the Lawsuit: Who Has to Pay Whom, and How Much?

 The winning party will be able to use this amount of P&P costs received to offset (either partially or fully) the S&C costs it has incurred from engaging its lawyer.
 As a whole, the losing party will be liable for the P&P costs, on top of the S&C costs owing to its own lawyer.

 However, this does not always mean that as the winning party, you need not pay any legal fees to your lawyer out of your own pocket.
 Traditionally, the losing party is commonly ordered to pay only a fraction (commonly two-thirds) of the actual costs incurred by the winning party.
 Therefore, although you are the winning party, you will still be likely to have to make up the difference owed in costs to your lawyer.

 As any award of costs is at the discretion of the court, there are exceptions where the winning party is not awarded costs.
 This could happen where, for instance, where the winning party has acted improperly or unreasonably, or where the court only awards the winning party nominal damages.

-Another cost order that is commonly made is plaintiff’s costs or defendant’s costs.
-These costs are only awarded to the named party only if it succeeds in the proceedings.
-Conversely, if the named party is the losing party, it need not pay the costs of the other party.
+Another cost order that is commonly made is claimant’s costs or defendant’s costs.
+(Note: the claimant was also previously referred to as the “plaintiff”.)
+These costs are awarded to the named party only if it succeeds in the proceedings.
+Conversely, if the named party is the losing party, then it need not pay the costs of the other party.

-For example, if the court has ordered defendant’s costs, the plaintiff must pay P&P costs to the defendant if the defendant wins the case.
-However, if the defendant loses the case, the defendant need not pay P&P costs to the plaintiff.
+For example, if the court has ordered defendant’s costs, then the claimant must pay P&P costs to the defendant if the defendant wins the case.
+However, if the defendant loses the case, the defendant need not pay P&P costs to the claimant.

 Costs in any event